 About Us

 The Right Approach to Education provides Waldorf inspired 1-1 and small group tutoring to students in grades K-12 and beyond.
 We are a dedicated staff of credentialed teachers and specialists who work to understand the needs of each learner who walks through our doors.
 We integrate all learning styles and teach through movement, visual aids, music, and hands-on activities.
-This approach is so effective, we now work with students from over 50 Bay Area schools, and have helped over 950 families in not only academics, but also test preparation and education consultation.
+This approach is so effective, we now work with students from over 50 Bay Area schools, and have helped over a thousand families in not only academics, but also test preparation and education consultation.

 Charlie is a Bay Area native who discovered a passion for STEM at an early age.
 They enjoy puzzles and increasing their mathematical knowledge, but most of all they enjoy sharing their knowledge with others through teaching.
 Charlie has an A.S. in Mathematics as well as Physics from Foothill College and recently graduated with a BA in Mathematics for Teaching at SFSU.